julien-pal/node-red-contrib-deepstream/README.md

 # node-red-contrib-deepstream

-Node-red component for Deepstream services
+Node-red component for Deepstream services (A websocket server that syncs realtime data between browsers, smartphones, backends and the IoT)

 This package provides deepstream functions for NodeRed (https://deepstreamhub.com/open-source/?io).